 Uber was originally known as “UberCab” when it was founded by Travis Kalanick and Garrett Camp in 2009, and originally it was pitched as a timeshare limo to solve people’s inability to get a taxi in San Franciso.
-It now has spread throughout most major cities in the US, battling traditional taxi companies as well as other rideshare services like Sidecar and Lyft (from a funding perspective, Lyft is its only competitor).
+It now has spread throughout most major cities in the US, battling traditional taxi companies as well as other rideshare vehicle services like Sidecar and Lyft (from a funding perspective, Lyft is its only competitor).

 The greatest aspect of Uber is the instant feedback individuals get from each other.
 Everyone has to play nice, be respectful, and maybe provide snacks.
 Drivers and riders alike are motivated to be decent.
 It’s an example of Whuffie, a system incentivizing accountability.
 Accountability is what the Davis Law Group loves: it makes people act like humans to one another.
 It keeps prices competitive and enforces all of the good parts of a market economy.

-People traveling next to trucks on the road are more vulnerable to accidents (the case of Tracy Morgan immediately springs to mind).
+People traveling next to trucks on the road are more vulnerable to auto accidents (the case of Tracy Morgan immediately springs to mind).
 Trucks can cause far more damage to infrastructure than standard vehicles.
 So how come there isn't a digital nexus for freight transport drivers?

 How Trucking Rideshare Systems Could Help